Attumm/redis-dict/README.md

 #### Other Types not fully supported
 Experimental support for the following types.
 List, Dictionary supported provided with json serialization.
+If your list or Dictionary can be serializate by json this feature will work.

-Although is not the best solution, it can work for many usecases.
+Although is not the best solution, it could work for many usecases.
 So use at your discretion.
+If there is need for other referenced types open issue on github.
 * List
 * Dictionary